-When you study Energy Engineering, you can choose the study programme in Advanced Power Electronics at Aalborg University Esbjerg.
+The study programme in Advanced Power Electronics is taught at Aalborg University Esbjerg.

 This study programme combines contemporary technologies with adaptation from classic technologies such as electronics, power electronics, electrical machines, control engineering with artificial intelligence, reliability and maintenance issues.
 This gives you an understanding of the technologies, scientific background involved in the advanced power electronic areas, and its application in systems level studies in a real time environment.